alex-crookes/SETr/README.md

 Common, opinionated components can be found in `./ds/components` and demonstrate best practices.
 Where built, they provide _as little customization as possible_ except modification.

+Button components are now added - There are currently three type `<PrimaryButton>`, `<SecondaryButton>` and `<LinkButton>` (correspond to Filled, Outlined and Text in Material).
+They are created as Components rather than style to provide encapsulation.

+Primary and Secondary are essentally the same and can optionally be presented with an [Ionicon](https://ionic.io/ionicons) icon and in small mode.
+LinkButtons will ignore the icon

+Ideally, there would be some refactoring to create a single button class, but it will get ugly when managing the various permutations.

+### Next Steps

-There are four main goals moving forward:
+There are two main goals moving forward:

-- Develop the component library to include buttons and other elements
+- Develop the component library to include ~~buttons and other~~ elements
-- extend the styles to be more semantic and complete
+- ~~extend the styles to be more semantic and complete~~ This is ongoing and will always be required when adding new Components to the DS
 - fix a couple of bugs with style switching
 - Add a persistence layer to permit storing settings over a reboot.